-Although not considered an essential nutrient, melatonin is an essential hormone in the body.
+Although not considered an essential nutrient, melatonin is a hormone essential to the body.

-Often called " sleep hormone ", it takes its nickname from its activity on falling asleep and its role in the regulation of circadian cycles.
+Often called the “ sleep hormone ,” it gets its nickname from its effect on falling asleep and its role in regulating circadian cycles.

 Melatonin also has other lesser-known effects.
 It is also a powerful antioxidant and acts on the immune system.

-In this article, we will take a closer look at the benefits of melatonin for the body, in particular on sleep, as well as the conditions for using melatonin supplements with the recommended dosages.
+In this article, we will take a closer look at the benefits of melatonin for the body, particularly on sleep, as well as the conditions for using melatonin supplements with the recommended dosages.

 What is melatonin or the sleep hormone?